autotel/TokenBusHomogeneousNetwork/readme.md

 ##step 2: Automatic address assignation
 the arduinos are tied with the TI and TO connections.
 One single arduino is set to reflect in the serial all the signals that happen in the common bus.
 After the automatic address assignation, the arduino that is connected to the serial should be able to address individually each arduino as in the previous step
 ##step 3: Automatic token
 The arduinos should start their activity without input from the node that is connected to the serial.
+The message length is fixed.
+The activity can be seen in the serial output of one of the nodes.
+##step 4: A node can be added or removed without compromising the network
+##step 5: Message length is defined in the header
+##step 6: Pack the protocol into a library
+##step 7: Messages with undefined length, finished with a message terminator